SarimAmir/Intrusion-Detection-Using-Machine-Learning-And-Deep-Learning-FYP-/README.md

 1. The files are notebook files so jupyter notebook IDE or Dataspell IDE is required.
 2. You can install the dataset from this link. https://www.kaggle.com/datasets/ymirsky/network-attack-dataset-kitsune
 # Credits
-It's my FYP with my FYP partner Sarim Amir https://github.com/SarimAmir
+It's my FYP with my FYP partner Sarim Amir https://github.com/SarimAmir and my supervisor Misbah Anwer and Yumna Iftikhar.
 # How to contribute to project
 We only trained our model on 19GB dataset out of 64GB because of the limited resources.
 You can built a more powerful intrusion detection model by using the whole dataset.
 You can also apply different algorithms and different techniques to increase the accuracy.